xmonader/info_foundation/docs/circles/ThreeFold_Grid.md

 ![](https://images.unsplash.com/photo-1514864151880-d1bef4892f29?ixlib=rb-0.3.5&s=f71bc3863a76c9537e030ec380d46dda&auto=format&fit=crop&w=3367&q=80)

 ## Purpose/Mission
 To promote the ThreeFold Grid as a new, global, neutral and sustainable network of IT infrastructure created by ThreeFold Farmers.
+Support farmers with tools and information (technical and non technical) in decision making and joining the grid.

 ## Links